fimbul-works/seidr/README.md

 ## 🎯 Core Concepts

-Seidr has a simple philosophy: **one class**, everything else is *utility functions*.
-The only class is `Seidr<T>` - a reactive observable that manages state and automatically updates bound DOM elements.
+Seidr is built around `Seidr<T>` - a reactive observable that manages state and automatically updates bound DOM elements.
+All other features are composable utility functions.

 ### Reactive State